gigascience/gigadb-website/SETUP.md

 this is where you indicate the url of the preview server from Center For Open Science: Modular-File-Renderer a.k.a MFR.
 The default value is of a remote test server.
-For testing purpose, there is no need to change this value
+For testing purpose, there is no need to change this value.
+Later on in the configuration process you will need to supply me with the bucket name created so I can whitelist them on this server.

 ```
   "mfr": {